 Before entering the New Media Journalism program, you’ve definitely got to have a passion for writing – and some writing experience is beneficial.
 “You don’t have to know all the software – we can teach you that,” says Kiteyln.
 “But we can’t teach you how to be curious and interesting.
 You’ve got to have a go-getter personality.”

 Be Ready For: Students should expect to spend 20-30 hours per week on their coursework.
 “Depending on your background, some courses may be a little bit easier,” Kitelyn says.
 “For fast writers, Writing for Interactive Media may be very easy … but Developing and Editing might take longer.”
 During the program, you’ll choose a specific beat, and the final project consists of creating a multimedia package (stories, photos, video) that revolves around it.
 The biggest perk?
 It’s a bona fide digital portfolio that you can present to future employers post-graduation.

 Some other skills great New Media Journalism students have: solid research skills, a knack for self-motivation, and a good handle on time management, which is one of the most important skills to master while at Full Sail.
 The university’s accelerated track means you’re getting a master’s degree in one year instead of the typical two.
 It’s a huge benefit – you’ll get a head start in the industry and only focus on one relevant course per month – but it requires commitment and organization.

 More Keys to Success: “Our best students are the ones worried about the content and becoming better versus worrying about grades,” says Kitelyn.
 “Lots of students with history, finance, chemistry, and design [undergraduate] degrees do just as well [in this program] as people with journalism degrees.
 You just need curiosity and a passion for content creation.”

 More questions?
-Check out the New Media Journalism degree page here or call an admissions representative at 800.226.7625.
+Check out the New Media Journalism degree page or call an Admissions Representative at 800.226.7625.